William Howard Melish: Ouster

 Melish's chairmanship (1947–1951) of the National Council of American-Soviet Friendship led both him and his father into a "bitter struggle" in the 1940s and 1950s that divided their parish as the council wound up on the Attorney General's List of Subversive Organizations in December 1947.
 Melish immediately and publicly opposed the list, telling the New York Times that: the National Council... "was prepared to fight through the courts any such imputation of our loyalty...
 We are American citizens who stand for good relations between the United States and the Soviet Union as the key to peace...
 It has always been the right of American citizens under the Constitution to discuss and, if need be, criticize the foreign policy of the United States.
 US Senator Joseph McCarthy investigated Melish as chairman of the council.
 In 1957, Bishop James P. DeWolfe of the Episcopal Diocese of Long Island closed the Holy Trinity Church in Brooklyn in 1957 and ousted Melish, who had taken over from his father in 1949.
 The bishop closed the church until a new congregation claimed it as "St. Ann & the Holy Trinity Church."

 Rector, Holy Trinity v.
 Melish

 The rector, church wardens, and vestrymen of the Church of the Holy Trinity in Brooklyn sued Melish and his father to leave; they refused.
 On June 24, 1957, the Appellate Division of the Supreme Court of New York, Second Department, found in favor of the church.
-On March 26, 1958, the Supreme Court of Kings County, New York, heard Rector, Holy Trinity v.
+On March 26, 1958, the Supreme Court of Kings County (Brooklyn) heard Rector, Holy Trinity v.
 Melish.
 Hubbell and Davies represented the plaintiffs; Raphael H. Weissman and Hubert T. Delaney represented Melish.
 The supreme court found in favor of the plaintiffs.
 The case received press coverage, including Life magazine.